-The usual practice in the UK sector is to carry out a bell dive with a three-man bell team.
-However, many actions are similar for a bellman lockout and rescue or the second in-water diver, regardless of the actual events.
+The usual practice in the UK sector is to carry out a bell dive with a three man bell team.
+However many of the actions are the same for either a bellman lockout and rescue or the second in-water diver regardless of the actual events.
 The procedure below is similar to much of what is practised [to a point] during recovery drills.
-It is relatively irrelevant for this report whether a two- or three-man bell run is used, as the actions carried out and equipment used are being reviewed.
+It is fairly irrelevant for the purpose of this report whether a two or three man bell run, as it is the actions carried out and equipment used being reviewed.